-Committee at its thirty-fifth session in September 2019 on the elements below, by drawing from the practise and lessons learned from other organisations:
+139. The Committee appreciated the information provided by the Court and believed, however, that, to ensure transparency and accountability, further clarifications to the Committee at its thirty-fifth session in September 2020 on the elements below, by drawing from the practise and lessons learned from other organisations:

-- (i) relation to the usage of Programme Support Costs; - (ii) no automatic correlation between the administrative effort and cost of programme implementation with the financial size of the awards; - (iii) possible presentation of the annual pay-outs, for instance, in the annual activity reports of the TFV Board of Directors; and - (iv) practical process to control and verify the invoices of its implementing partners.
+(a) Relation to the usage of Programme Support Costs;

+(b) No automatic correlation between the administrative effort and cost of programme implementation with the financial size of the awards;

+(c) Possible presentation of the annual pay-outs, for instance, in the annual activity reports of the TFV Board of Directors; and

+(d) Practical process to control and verify the invoices of its implementing partners.

-c) Financial self-sustainability of the Trust Fund for Victims
+(c) Financial self-sustainability of the Trust Fund for Victims

-- 140. The Committee considered the report the TFV has submitted in response.
-The report (i) reviews the TFV's budgeting and financing practice; (ii) examines the TFV's anticipated (significant) resource needs to conduct its assistance and reparations programmes; (iii) reviews its conclusions from the previous discussion with the Committee in 2012; and (iv) examines the relation at the TFV between financial self-sustainability, voluntary contributions and assessed contributions within the framework of the Rome Statute system, and compares it to the practices of international organisations. - 141.
-The TFV recalls that, since 2015, the TFV Board of Directors has indeed used donor funds for incidental programme costs ("IPC funds"), primarily related to the discharge of the assistance mandate.
-The Committee had welcomed this approach, which has been steadily maintained. - 142.
-Nevertheless, the TFV reconfirmed its earlier assessment in 2012 that "using a portion of the revenue from voluntary contributions to alleviate the STFV's costs would still be hugely detrimental to resources already scarce available for the actual direct benefit of victims [...]." - 143.
-From the Committee's financial perspective, it would be difficult to dismiss the concern that an expanded use of voluntary contributions for general budget support would not exactly be an incentive to donors.
+140. The Committee considered the report the TFV has submitted in response.
+The report (i) reviews the TFV's budgeting and financing practice; (ii) examines the TFV's anticipated (significant) resource needs to conduct its assistance and reparations programmes; (iii) reviews its conclusions from the previous discussion with the Committee in 2012; and (iv) examines the relation at the TFV between financial self-sustainability, voluntary contributions and assessed contributions within the framework of the Rome Statute system, and compares it to the practices of international organisations.

+141. The TFV recalls that, since 2015, the TFV Board of Directors has indeed used donor funds for incidental programme costs ("IPC funds"), primarily related to the discharge of the assistance mandate.
+The Committee had welcomed this approach, which has been steadily maintained.

+142. Nevertheless, the TFV reconfirmed its earlier assessment in 2012 that "using a portion of the revenue from voluntary contributions to alleviate the STFV's costs would still be hugely detrimental to resources - already scarce - available for the actual direct benefit of victims [...]."

+143. From the Committee's financial perspective, it would be difficult to dismiss the concern that an expanded use of voluntary contributions for general budget support would not exactly be an incentive to donors.
 Also, there might be an issue of burden-sharing.
 Currently, all States Parties contribute their shares of the STFV's budget.
-Setting voluntary contributions aside for general budget relief could be perceived as increasing the burden of donors. - 144.
-At the same time, the donor-funded incidental programme costs approach does seem to work.
-The distinguishing feature here appears to be the relatively close link of the funding to defined assistance programmes.
-There might be scope for expanding this approach.
-Also, other organisations using a portion of donor funds for programme support costs appear to manage this.
-The Committee invited the TFV to report thereon at its thirty-fifth session.
+Setting voluntary contributions aside for general budget relief could be perceived as increasing the burden of donors.

-d) Voluntary contributions and fund-raising from private donors

-- 145. In April 2018, the Committee recommended that the STFV and the Court jointly establish a working group to identify viable options, weigh their advantages and downsides, and work out a specific proposal for decision. - 146.
-One-and-half years later, while the work has got under way, it is still in the incipient stage.
-A joint Working Group on Private Donations to the Trust Fund for Victims composed by the TFV and the Registry has been set up.
-It will focus on four areas: (i) the feasibility of fiscal sponsor arrangements in the relevant markets; (ii) the feasibility of obtaining legal status enabling receipt of tax-deductible private donations; (iii) procedures for vetting prospective TFV private donors; and (iv) updating the TFV gift accepting policy for private donations. - 147.
-The TFV's "Progress Report on Private Fundraising" highlighted the most recent developments: (i) the initial activities of the "Fundraising and Visibility Officer, who joined the TFV Secretariat in May 2019; (ii) the call for expression targeting potential fiscal sponsors in different geographical markets; (iii) the conduct of further research on how comparable international
+&lt;sup>56 Under the agreement entered into with the implementing partners, indirect costs are those that will be incurred by the implementing partner to provide general administrative and management support for the project, including expenditure on personnel (management and administration), fringe benefits, office supplies, and contractual and other costs (which must be itemized).

-&lt;sup>55 Report of the Secretariat of the Trust Fund for Victims on the usage of programme support costs (CBF/18/14).
+&lt;sup>57 Report of the Secretariat of the Trust Fund for Victims on the usage of programme support costs (CBF/18/14).

-&lt;sup>56 Report of the Trust Fund for Victims on financial self-sustainability (CBF/33/10).
+&lt;sup>58 Report of the Trust Fund for Victims on financial self-sustainability (CBF/33/10).

-&lt;sup>57 The types of activities financed by IPC funds, and typically carried out by contracted third parties, include situational assessments; capacity-building of implementing partners; programme-related communication and outreach; external audits of implementing partners conducted by locally based auditors, centrally selected and contracted by the TFV pursuant to a recommendation by the External Auditor; and the development of a management information system to record programme performance and results reporting within the framework of the TFV's Performance Monitoring Plan.
+&lt;sup>59 The types of activities financed by IPC funds, and typically carried out by contracted third parties, include situational assessments; capacity-building of implementing partners; programme-related communication and outreach; external audits of implementing partners conducted by locally based auditors, centrally selected and contracted by the TFV pursuant to a recommendation by the External Auditor; and the development of a management information system to record programme performance and results reporting within the framework of the TFV's Performance Monitoring Plan.